sderosiaux/akka-streams-summary/README.md

 - Shape: blackbox without inputs (inlets), and outputs (outlets)
 - CloseShape: Shape with closed inputs and closed outputs (can be materialized)
 - FlowShape: Shape with 1 input, 1 output
-- BibiShape: Shape with 2 inputs, 2 outputs
+- BidiShape: Shape with 2 inputs, 2 outputs (bidirectional)

 Combining shapes give another shape. ie: a SourceShape + a FlowShape gives a new SourceShape.